cookiengineer/pacman-backup/README.md

 Use `pacman-backup cleanup` to remain only the latest version of each package.

 The `archive` action will also copy the necessary database files for `pacman -Sy`.

-In the below example, make sure that `pacman-usbstick` is writable (and replace accordingly).

 ```bash
 # Machine with internet connection